HenkT28/pands-project/README.md

 [3] Scatter_Plot script using Seaborn.

 From this scattered plot, we can distinctly distinguish Iris-setosa, but Iris-versicolor and Iris-verginica can't be distinguished based on thier sepal width and sepal length.
 Thus to distinguish between versicolor and verginica, we have to analyse some other features.
 Here, we can use pairwise plotting.

+[4] Pairwise_Plot:

+From the pairwise plots, we see that Iris-setosa is distinguishable in all aspects.
+As for differentiating between Iris-versicolor and Irish-verginica, they can be seperated on the basis of Petal Length and Petal Width.
+In the plot between petal width verses petal length, the petal width and length of versicolor is smaller than that of verginica.